-If there are any parents who would be able to give half an hour a week to help with reading sessions, for Year R to Year 6, we would love to hear from you.
-Our reading sessions are from 9.00am-9.30am and 3.00pm-3.30pm.
+If there are any parents who would be able to give half an hour a week to help with reading sessions in any year group we would love to hear from you.
+Our reading sessions are from 09:00-09:30 and 15:00-15:30.

 As a busy Eco School our grounds are very important to us all.
 However, the upkeep of our gardens takes a lot of time and more than the gardening club can manage.
 Can anyone help the school with jobs such as weeding, sweeping and general garden jobs?
-Even half an hour volunteering a week would be fantastic, whenever it suited during school hours.
+Even half an hour volunteering a week would be fantastic.
 Please let the office know if you would be able to help.

 Recent Fundraising and Donations

 A big thank you to all who help raise funds for the school.

 The 'Big Charity Snail Race' on Saturday 11th April raised an amazing £509.00